At 919M, Galtymore Mountain is the highest point of counties Tipperary and Limerick

 2. Parking

 There is a very small carpark (here on Google Maps) at the beginning of the hike with room for just 4 cars.
-There is additional roadside parking with room for about 20 cars, but please park with consideration to the local landowners and never block it!
+Never block the road or any gates in the area.

 3. Length